ZannisLemos/E-Food-Assessment/Brief explanation of the assessment :).md

 A few words about my assessment :)

-For the coding part of the assessment I have used the SQL Editor provided as a link in the word file.
+1) For the coding part of the assessment, (please refer to: Part 1 - SQL Code), I have used the SQL Editor provided as a link in the word file.

-For the visualization part of the assessment I have made a tableau dashboard (instructions below).
+2) For the visualization part of the assessment I have made a tableau dashboard (instructions below).
 Moreover i have made a powerpoint presentation with printscreens from the results, and a few comments for my findings.

 Tableau installation instructions:

 STEP 1:

-Please follow the link  https://public.tableau.com/en-us/s/download in order to go to tableau main page.
+Please follow the link  https://public.tableau.com/en-us/s/download in order to go to Tableau main page.

 STEP 2: